groupby/elements-view/README.md

 yarn bundle
 ```

-The resulting bundles can be found with the `dist` directory at the root of the repo.
+The resulting bundles can be found within the `dist` directory at the root of the repo.